 Workers compensation insurance (also known more simply as “workers comp insurance”) will cover the cost of medical bills and other expenses for employees that are injured while on the job.

-Most workers’ compensation insurance policies are priced using a per-employee, per-month model.
+Most policies are priced using a per-employee, per-month model.
 This means that the larger your employee base is, the more you’ll pay in total for your workers’ compensation insurance policy (although you may pay less on a per-driver basis).

-The cost of workers’ compensation insurance can also vary by state.
-On average, California tends to have the highest workers’ compensation insurance costs.
+The cost of workers’ comp insurance can also vary by state.
+On average, California tends to have the highest insurance costs.

 Finally, the type of work your employees engage in can affect their insurance costs.
 When a business is classed as “high risk,” from a safety perspective, it might cost more to ensure its employees than it would for a “low risk” business.